 Pace yourself and be sure that there’s plenty of down-time and time for self-care in the schedule you oh-so-carefully planned.

-This not only will be good for your productivity, but for your mental health as well.
+This not only will be good for your productivity, but for your mental health

 Another way to apply this on a smaller scale is to remember to take breaks when you are studying.